Fundraising event to benefit CGP!

-We are currently looking for new interns, especially starting in April.
-We are looking for all types of people: farmers, builders, business people.
+We are currently looking for all types of people: farmers, builders, business people to act as Interns over the upcoming months.
 See the Open Positions page for details.

 Lots of great things now happening at CGP!

-Be sure to stop by our site at East 67th and Superior on Cleveland’s East Side to buy freshly-picked Greens — we’ve got Kale, Spinach and Microgreens available for sale from 10 AM to 6 PM daily.
+Be sure to stop by our site at East 67th and Superior on Cleveland’s East Side to buy freshly-picked Greens — we’ve got Kale, Microgreens and other vegetables available for sale from 10 AM to 6 PM daily.